2018 Investment Fiduciary Checklist

 - How do we evaluate whether or not our portfolio is still structured appropriately to achieve our long-term expectations?

 - Are donors pleased with the returns?
 Does our staff have the resources and expertise to answer donor questions about performance?

-- Does the investment committee have the breadth of resources and time to make decisions for the endowment portfolio?
+- Does the investment committee have the breadth of resources and time to efficiently make timely decisions for the endowment portfolio?

 - Should we use a consulting or discretionary advisor model?
 What’s the difference?

-- Is socially responsible investing (SRI) or impact investing right for us and our donor base?
+- Is socially responsible investing (SRI) or impact investing right for us and our stakeholders?

-- Should all endowed funds be invested with the same asset allocation?
+- Should all endowed funds be invested using the same asset allocation?

-- Should the board attend conferences/seminars to facilitate the exchange of ideas amongst peers?
+- What conferences/seminars should our board members attend to facilitate the exchange of ideas amongst peers?

+Jason Palmer is a Senior Managing Consultant with PFM.
 PFM is the marketing name for a group of affiliated companies providing a range of services.
 All services are provided through separate agreements with each company.
 This material is for general information purposes only and is not intended to provide specific advice or a specific recommendation.
-Investment advisory services are provided by PFM Asset Management LLC (PFMAM) which is registered with the Securities and Exchange Commission (SEC) under the Investment Advisors Act of 1940.
-A copy of PFMAM’s Form ADV, Parts 2A & B is available upon request.
-PFMAM manages and advises on over $112.2 billion in total assets (as of 12/31/16) and partners with non-profit, public, and other institutional organizations.
+Investment advisory services are provided by PFM Asset Management LLC which is registered with the Securities and Exchange Commission (SEC) under the Investment Advisers Act of 1940.
+A copy of PFM’s Form ADV, Parts 2A & B is available upon request.
+For more information regarding PFM’s services or entities, please visit www.pfm.com.

 Jason can be reached at 312.523.2421 or email@example.com.